 Join the Greenscapes movement.
 Set an example for your children, friends and neighbors, and make your yard the envy of the neighborhood!

-- Download our 16-page Greenscapes Guide – With tips on how to create a beautiful healthy yard the natural way.
+- Download our 16-page Greenscapes Guide – With tips on how to create a beautiful, healthy, water-saving yard the natural way.
 (After filling out the online form you will be redirected to the guide.)

-- Don’t water plants, lawns and gardens in the middle of the day – the water will evaporate quicker and you will need to water more frequently.
+- Don’t water plants, lawns and gardens in the middle of the day – the water will evaporate quickly and you will need to water more frequently.
 Check out our Lawn Watering Guidelines.

 - Mow smarter with these Best Mowing Practices.

-- Save unused water from pet bowls, dehumidifers, and boiled vegetables to water plants.
+- Use unused water from pet bowls, dehumidifers, waiting for water to heat up and boiled vegetables to water plants.

 - Capture rain water for outdoor watering with a rain barrel.

-- Plant drought-tolerant native plants that require minimal (if any) watering.
+- Plant drought-tolerant native plants that require minimal (if any) watering – planting a Monarch garden is one way to help butterflies and reduce your watering needs.

-- Creating a Healthy Yard – Get your lawn off drugs… and chemicals.
+- Create a Healthy Yard – Get your lawn off drugs… and chemicals.
 Go organic!
 Here’s how.

 - Recycle Water – South Shore water is too precious to waste.
 We need to put more of it back into the soil.
 Learn how to keep water from running off and wasting down the drain.